-Texas Hold’em Poker has quickly become the most popular card game around the world.
-The idea of Texas Hold’em originally started to become popular after the movie “Rounders” was released in 1998.
+Texas Hold’em Poker has quickly become the most popular card game in the world.
+The idea of Texas Hold’em originally gained popularity after the movie “Rounders” was released in 1998.

-Around these times came the growth of online poker, which soon turned into a widespread frenzy for poker players.
-The hands were dealt faster, with constant running cash games, sit n’ gos, and multi-table tournaments.
+Around this time came the boom of online poker, which soon turned into a widespread frenzy for poker fans.
+Hands were dealt faster, with constant running cash games, sit n’ go’s, and multi-table tournaments.
 You could even win a seat into the World Series of Poker through online poker.

 How To Play Texas Holdem Poker

-There are also two types of tournament – Sit N Go and Mult Table Tournaments (MTT’s).
-A Sit N Go tournament will have a set number of entrants, such as 10, 20 or 30.
+There are also two types of tournament – Sit n Go and Mult Table Tournaments (MTT’s).
+A Sit n Go tournament will have a set number of entrants, such as 10, 20, or 30.
 As soon as this number of players sign up, the game starts.
-Sit N Go’s are most commonly found online.
+Sit n Go’s are most commonly found online.

-Texas Holdem Rules
+Texas Hold’em Rules

 - Only bet/call/raise/fold when the action is on you.

-- Never touch another players chips
+- Never touch other player’s chips.

 - You must raise at least twice the minimum bet: example- if the blinds are 10/20, you must raise to at least 40.

-- In a cash game, you may not add chips DURING a hand, but may buy chips in between hands.
+- In a cash game, you may not add chips during a hand but may buy chips in between hands.

 Basic Texas Holdem Strategy

 The most important thing to remember is that you shouldn’t play every hand.
-Position is very important in poker, the closer that you are to the “button” or the “dealer” (the last person to act before the big and small blinds), the more hands you should play.
-In other words, if you’re one of the first players to act, basically that you’re near the big blind, you should be playing very tight and throwing away most hands.
+Position is very important in poker; the closer that you are to the ‘button’ or the dealer (the last person to act before the big and small blinds), the more hands you should play.
+In other words, if you’re one of the first players to act (you’re near the big blind) you should be playing very tight and throwing away most hands.

 Examples of Hands to Play and Not to Play

-Recommended play: Fold, this hand just is not strong enough to play in this spot with 8 players still to act after you, especially this early in a tournament.
+Recommended play: Fold.
+This hand is just not strong enough to play in this spot with 8 players still to act after you, especially this early in a tournament.